theseus-os/theseus-os.github.io/posts/2022-04-29-Theseus-Is-Hiring.md

 ## Theseus is looking for systems programmers!

+>
+> The hiring window has closed.
+Check back again later this year, we may be hiring again!
+>

 Theseus is proud to be a member of a diverse ecosystem of open-source Rust projects sponsored by Futurewei Technologies.
 Thanks to the generosity of Futurewei's Rust initiative, Theseus is able to hire developers for the first time!